drclab/drclab.github.io/content/posts/mcmc-102.md

 aliases = ["mcmc102"]
 date = "2025-10-28T00:00:00Z"
 type = "post"
-draft = true
+draft = false
 math = true
 tags = ["mcmc", "hmc", "jax"]
 categories = ["posts"]
-description = "Turn the leapfrog integrator into a full Hamiltonian Monte Carlo sampler, collect diagnostics, and visualise the resulting chains."
+description = "Guide to turning the leapfrog integrator into a full Hamiltonian Monte Carlo sampler and interpreting the resulting chains."
 +++

 Welcome back to the MCMC mini-series.
-In [MCMC 101: Leapfrog Integrator]({{< relref "mcmc-101.md" >}}) we built a reversible, volume-preserving leapfrog core in JAX.
-Now we will wrap it in a full Hamiltonian Monte Carlo (HMC) transition kernel, generate draws, and inspect the resulting chains.
-Pick up the same Colab notebook and make sure the definitions for `potential_energy`, `grad_U`, and `leapfrog` are still in scope.
-If you are starting fresh, run through the import and setup cells from part 1 before continuing.
+In [MCMC 101: Leapfrog Integrator]({{< relref "mcmc-101.md" >}}) we built the leapfrog updates and explained each symbol.
+This second part is written for undergraduate students who want to see how that integrator becomes a full Hamiltonian Monte Carlo (HMC) sampler.
+We will introduce every new term, keep the math light, and show runnable Colab code for sampling and diagnostics.

+The plan for part 2:
+- review the new vocabulary that appears once we add the Metropolis correction,
+- wrap the leapfrog function in a complete HMC transition,
+- run a short chain, compute acceptance statistics, and compare them with ground truth, and
+- draw quick plots that help you tell whether the sampler is mixing well.

+## Key vocabulary refresher

+- **Metropolis-Hastings correction**: the accept/reject step that keeps the Markov chain targeting the correct distribution by comparing the Hamiltonian before and after the trajectory.
+- **Acceptance probability**: the probability that we keep the proposed state.
+Values near 1 mean the integrator is faithful to the Hamiltonian; values near 0 mean the step size or trajectory length needs adjustment.
+- **Warm-up (burn-in)**: the initial group of samples we drop because the chain is still moving from the starting guess toward the high-probability region.
+- **PRNG key**: JAX's handle for pseudorandom number generation.
+Splitting a key gives independent streams so momentum draws and accept/reject decisions stay uncorrelated.
+- **Diagnostic**: any summary (mean, covariance, acceptance rate) that helps you judge whether the chain has converged and is exploring the target distribution.
+- **Trace plot**: a line plot of each coordinate across iterations.
+Healthy traces bounce around the typical set without long flat segments.

+Keep the definitions from part 1 nearby as well (Hamiltonian, potential energy, gradient, step size, and precision matrix).

 ## 1. Build the HMC transition

-The first step is to wrap the leapfrog integrator with a Metropolis correction so proposals respect detailed balance.
-We sample fresh Gaussian momentum, integrate forward with leapfrog, and then accept or reject based on the change in Hamiltonian energy.
-Keeping `num_steps` static during compilation lets XLA specialise each trajectory length.
+To move from leapfrog trajectories to a complete HMC transition we add three ingredients: a fresh momentum draw, a Hamiltonian energy calculation, and the Metropolis accept/reject decision.
+Making `num_steps` a static argument lets XLA compile a specialised loop for that trajectory length only once.

 ```python
 from functools import partial